pskelsey/4C-model/README.md

 ### Motivation
 ___
 I built this app so that absolutely anybody can perform a state-of-the-art climate change risk assessment.
 It uses real crop / land-use data from IACS, JACS, and CROME, and UKCP09 spatially coherent probabilistic climate change data.
+Selecting what you want is just a matter of hitting a few switches and twiddling a few knobs.
 I have used this framework to produce several peer-reviewed journal articles, and you can too.

 ### Installation